 The AMF, MME, NEF, AF, SCEF, SCS/AS may utilize the NRF to discover UCMF instance(s) unless UCMF information is available by other means, e.g. locally configured in UCMF services consumers.

 In the case of delegated discovery and selection in SCP, the NF consumer shall forward the request towards SCP.

+6.3.16 SCP discovery and selection

+An NF is configured with its serving SCP(s).